Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-irJw2itG4wM.md

 ### Transcript

-> sam orr what's that sam is that in the game yeah i think so yeah top secret i think yeah yeah i think so i i don't play the games i have no idea
+> sam orr what's that sam is that in the game yeah I think so yeah top secret I think yeah yeah I think so- I don't play the games I have no idea